Here's a collection of my notes and links on options, vesting, and equity incentives for startups.

 Number of Shares Outstanding (Fully Diluted)

-Likewise, employee-candidates need to know the percentage of the company that the offered equity represents.
+Likewise, employees will want to know the percentage of the company that the equity represents.
 Specifically, they should ask for the number of shares outstanding on a “fully diluted” basis.
 The number of shares needs to include the common stock, preferred stock, options outstanding, unissued shares remaining in the options pool, warrants and convertible notes.

 The one number you should know about your equity grant.
 By Chris Dixon, 2009.
 “The only thing that matters in terms of your equity when you join a startup is what percent of the company they are giving you.
 If management tells you the number of shares and not the total shares outstanding so you can’t compute the percent you own – don’t join the company!”